tolicodes/articles/wip/modern-tdd.md

 - Jasmine
 - Mocha

-An example of a unit test would be something that tests a business logic class:
+An example of a Unit Test (written in Jest) would be something that tests a business logic class:

 ```
 class Calculator {